SeanMcAvoy/CA2-Severside/README.md

 # Jersey Direct
-This is a interface for user at Jersey Direct sports Jersey store.
+This is an interface for user at Jersey Direct sports Jersey store.
 Which allows each employee to login and see what stock there is, what sizes and prices.
 They can also update and edit the stock as needed.
+While the admin account has the ability to delete and remove other user from the system.

 ## Instructions On Setting Up
 1. Create a MySQL database called CA2-SeversideNew in PHP MyAdmin